evenator/CarND-MPC-Project/README.md

 30 | 0.025 | Very jerky; hops onto curb in second turn; leaves track later in lap

 Based on these results, I chose to use `N=20` and `dt=0.050`.
-I found that with shorter `dt`, more timesteps were needed for good performance, but as `N` exceeded 20, the computation time for the optimization got too long (approaching 100 ms), which causes jerky control and instability due to the added delay.
+I found that with shorter `dt`, more time steps were needed for good performance, but as `N` exceeded 20, the computation time for the optimization got too long (approaching 100 ms), which causes jerky control and instability due to the added delay.